 - Choose disk storage arrays for high capacity with small footprint.
 Several storage devices come in stackable cabinets for labs with higher ceilings. - Choose high-capacity disks over high-performance disks. - Make it a practice to upgrade regularly to newer storage arrays or disks.
-As storage technology improves, storage devices are available at higher performance and capacity and reduced physical size.
-For example, replacing an HSC95 and SA800 with an HSJ40 and SW800 increases capacity and reduces floor-space consumption. - Plan adequate floor space for power and cooling equipment.
+As storage technology improves, storage devices are available at higher performance and capacity and reduced physical size. - Plan adequate floor space for power and cooling equipment.